MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 If the string contains one or more tab characters, the width of the string is based upon the tab stops specified by *`lpnTabStopPositions`*.
 The function uses the currently selected font to compute the dimensions of the string.

-The current clipping region does not offset the width and height returned by the `GetOutputTabbedTextExtent` function.
+The current clipping region doesn't offset the width and height returned by the `GetOutputTabbedTextExtent` function.

-Since some devices do not place characters in regular cell arrays (that is, they kern the characters), the sum of the extents of the characters in a string may not be equal to the extent of the string.
+Since some devices don't place characters in regular cell arrays (that is, they kern the characters), the sum of the extents of the characters in a string may not be equal to the extent of the string.

 If *`nTabPositions`* is 0 and *`lpnTabStopPositions`* is `NULL`, tabs are expanded to eight average character widths.
 If *`nTabPositions`* is 1, the tab stops will be separated by the distance specified by the first value in the array to which *`lpnTabStopPositions`* points.
 If *`lpnTabStopPositions`* points to more than a single value, a tab stop is set for each value in the array, up to the number specified by *`nTabPositions`*.